Chapter 1: Introduction¶

 |||For completeness, we note that it is also possible to adopt a mixed approach, with some control functionality running on-switch and some running off-switch, in a cloud-hosted controller.|

 We say logically centralized because while the state collected by the controller is maintained in a global data structure (think of this as the centralized counterpart to the per-switch routing table), the implementation of this data structure could still be distributed over multiple servers, as is now the best practice for cloud-hosted, horizontally scalable services.
 This is important for both scalability and availability, where the key is that the two planes are configured and scaled independent of each other.
-If you need more capacity in the data plane you add a white-box switch.
+If you need more capacity in the data plane you add a bare-metal switch.
 If you need more capacity in the control plane you add a compute server (or more likely, a virtual machine).